subaquatic-pierre/django-shop/README.md

 ## Intro

 Welcome to ScubaDiveDubai.
 This is an E-Commerce application powered by Python using the django framework.
-This application is hosted on an EC2 instance on AWS.

 Visit our website: